deepset-ai/haystack-website/README.md

 This application gets deployed on [Vercel](https://vercel.com).
-In the dashboard, connect the `haystack-website` repo to a new project and it should handle builds, preview environments (all branches other than master), and production environments (master branch) automatically.
+In the dashboard, connect the `haystack-website` repo to a new project and it should handle builds, preview environments (all branches other than main), and production environments (main branch) automatically.
 Be sure to include `yarn haystack` in the list of build commands.

 ## Future Work